ealderet/LWA-pulsar/README.md

-This README will be broken into 3 parts:
+This README will be broken into two parts:

 1. Explaining PRESTO and the processing pipeline
 2. Explaining pulsar_search.py
-3. Explaining pulsar_search.py's dependencies

 # PRESTO and the processing pipeline
 ### downselect.py